 If you’ve planned a romantic night out, and your Valentine comes home late, is tired and is less than enthusiastic about your plans, instead of losing your mind, consider saying something like “I don’t know if you realize how excited I am to spend Valentine’s Day together.
 Even though we’re off to a late start, I’d love to put it behind us and make the most of it”.
 Give your partner the benefit of the doubt.
 Why?
 Well, because it works!

 If you feel it’s important to stand your ground, in a kind and respectful way, say “I’d love to get a phone call next time so I can change my schedule if needed.” (and leave it at that).

 If your beloved falls asleep before you can make love (ouch), definitely don’t let this ruin your evening.
 A conversation of any sort is obviously out!
 I know you’ll be tempted to wake your partner up and I would encourage you to reconsider.
 Make love to yourself instead (seriously, it’ll be more rewarding than anything you’ll get from your partner – and don’t take it personally – imagine how exhausted your partner must be to resist you!).

 Spending the Big Day with You

-Some ideas to celebrate include going out with friends and having a blast, curl up with a good movie that’s guaranteed to make you laugh, spoil yourself in the way that only you know best, volunteer to help others out and spread love in the world, make your favorite meal complete with appetizers and mmhm… Valentine’s dessert.
+Some ideas to celebrate include going out with friends and having a blast, curling up with a good movie that’s guaranteed to make you laugh, spoiling yourself in the way that only you know best, volunteering to help others out and spread love in the world, make your favorite meal complete with appetizers and a yummy Valentine’s dessert.
 If you desire a significant other in your life, loving yourself wholeheartedly is the surest way to make yourself magnetic for ‘The One” that’s out there.
 “The One” can’t find you until you open your heart and really start living!

 On that note, here’s to you and to celebrating love.
 Happy Valentine’s Day!